 Trucking accidents may be much more complicated than other types of traffic accidents due to the potential number of parties involved.
 Trucks may be owned by the driver or another party, and trucking companies often treat drivers as independent contractors in an attempt to avoid liability for crashes.
 Simply because a company claims a driver is an “independent contractor” does not make this so; in fact, courts often find that this is a question for a jury under all of the relevant circumstances.
-For example, in one case we handled involving a serious brain injury, a company claimed that its driver was not responsible because she was an independent contractor and not an employee.
+For example, according to our Hammond, IN brain injury lawyer, in one case we handled involving a serious brain injury, a company claimed that its driver was not responsible because she was an independent contractor and not an employee.
 The company even presented a signed “independent contractor” agreement.
 However, after years of litigation we obtained a court ruling finding that this was not determinative and that a jury could still find the company liable based on all of the surrounding circumstances.
 Shortly after this ruling, the brain injury claim was settled by the insurance company for $25,000,000.
-Every case is different, so if you are injured by a so-called “independent contractor”, it is critical that you have your case evaluated by a qualified injury lawyer.
+Every case is different, so if you are injured by a so-called “independent contractor”, it is critical that you have your case evaluated by a qualified Milwaukee truck accident lawyer.
 Indeed, given the complicated legal issues arising in many semi-accident cases, it is important for anyone who has been injured to obtain a case evaluation by a qualified truck accident attorney.

 There are a number of parties that may be responsible for any injuries that you sustain in a trucking accident.
 These parties include: